cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 ```console
 $ bash tools/init.sh
 ```

+> Please note that the *Recent Update* list requires the latest git-log date of posts, thus make sure the changes in `_posts` have been committed before running this command.

 it will automatically generates the *Latest Modified Date* and *Categories / Tags* page for the posts.